When you think of festivals, what comes to mind? Throughout the world, there are some incredible festivals and celebrations…

 The carnival of Binche | Binche, Belgium

-The preparations for the Binche carnival/festival start months before its climax on Shrove Tuesday.
+The preparations for the Binche carnival/festival start months before its finale on Shrove Tuesday.
 On Shrove Tuesday, around 1,000 local males, from age three upwards, get dressed-up in bizarre and scary-looking masks and wooden shoes.
 They gather in the centre of the town at dawn and dance to the beat of drums, waving and shaking their sticks to ward off the evil spirits.
 Later on, they start to march through the town, pelting the crowd with oranges.
 Yes, it is as aggressive at it sounds.
 Prepare to be bruised!
 Some local people even board up their windows, having had previous experience with wayward oranges.

 However, being hit with an orange is actually considered good luck, and you are not to throw them back to the Gilles (as the dressed-up males are known).
 It may sound comical but the people of Binche actually take this tradition very seriously.
 There are many rules that must be adhered to, and becoming a Gille is something many aspire to!